apache/skywalking-go/docs/en/development-and-contribution/how-to-release.md

     On behalf of the SkyWalking Team, I’m glad to announce that SkyWalking Go $VERSION is now released.

-    SkyWalking Go: The Golang auto-instrument Agent for Apache SkyWalking, which provides the native tracing abilities for Golang projects.
+    SkyWalking Go: The Golang auto-instrument Agent for Apache SkyWalking, which provides the native tracing/metrics/logging abilities for Golang projects.

     SkyWalking: APM (application performance monitor) tool for distributed systems, especially designed for microservices, cloud native and container-based (Docker, Kubernetes, Mesos) architectures.